 The tried and true key feature of a Victorian home is the bay window.
 These grand windows project outward from your wall, creating an eye-catching visual for your exterior and a great view from your interior.
 In many cases, even double bay windows – in which the fixtures are stacked on each other – have been used.
 A Victorian home usually features one or more, but they’re not mandatory.
 In a lot of cases, a similarly shapely window will suffice.

-Victorian homes feature a mix of square and arched windows in a double-hung, casement, or picture configurations.
+Victorian homes feature a mix of square and arched windows in double-hung, casement, or picture configurations.
 You can also employ stained glass and transoms for a bit of added visual style.

 Victorian Style Shutters